 \begin{definition} Given a graph $G$ with connected components $H_1,\dots,H_d$ and an integer $k>\chi(G)$, a \emph{link~$k$-coloring of $G$} is a $k$-coloring $\alpha_G\colon V(G)\to [k]$ such that the image of $V(H_i)$ under $\alpha_G$ has size $\chi(H_i)$ for all $i\in[d]$. \end{definition}

 Equivalently, a link $k$-coloring maximizes the number of common free colors for all vertices within each connected component.

-We use Algorithm~\ref{algo:link-vertex} to find vertices in an abstract graph $\mathcal{C}$ that correspond to link $k$-colorings.
-The algorithm analyzes the structure of $\mathcal{C}$ to identify a set of candidate vertices.
+We use Algorithm~\ref{algo:link-vertex} to find vertices in an abstract graph $\mathcal{C}$ that correspond to link $k$-colorings, each having local structural properties in $\mathcal C$ that imply an adjacency matrix that defines an underlying base graph.
 When $\mathcal{C}\cong \mathcal{C}_k(G)$ with $k>\chi(G)$, this process succeeds and allows us to reconstruct the unique pair $(G, k)$.
 The vertices successfully identified by this algorithm are called \emph{abstract link vertices}, formally defined in Definition~\ref{def:link-vertex}.

 \begin{definition} Given a graph $\C$, an \emph{abstract link vertex of $\C$} is any vertex $\alpha$ belonging to the subset $A\subseteq V(\C)$ returned by Algorithm~\ref{algo:link-vertex}.
 In other words, an abstract link vertex is one that survives Step~\ref{step:max-common-colors}, provided the algorithm successfully identifies a graph $G$ and an integer $k$ such that $\C\cong\C_k(G)$. \end{definition}